BrainMRDiff: A Diffusion Model for Anatomically Consistent Brain MRI Synthesis: Conclusion

 \section{Conclusion}

 In conclusion, we introduce BrainMRDiff, an anatomy-guided diffusion model designed for the realistic generation of brain MRI sequences.
 Experimental evaluations demonstrate the effectiveness of BrainMRDiff across multiple tasks, including image quality assessment, tumor segmentation, and clinically relevant applications such as MGMT promoter methylation status prediction and survival analysis.
-These results demonstrate the promising potential of our method for advancing real-world clinical applications in neuro-oncology, paving the way for more accurate and reliable brain MRI synthesis in clinical practice. {
+These results demonstrate the promising potential of our method for advancing real-world clinical applications in neuro-oncology, paving the way for more accurate and reliable brain MRI synthesis in clinical practice.\\ \textbf{Acknowledgments} This research was supported by the National Institutes of Health (NIH) grants R21CA258493-01A1 and R01CA297843.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.